 Windows look better without storm shutters covering them, and impact resistant windows have built-in protection that doesn’t have to be covered.
 If you don’t want to sacrifice curb appeal, impact resistant windows are trustworthy during storms and still look nice.

-If you are ready to install impact resistant windows Pinellas County instead of storm shutter over regular windows, you’re making a wise decision, both for during storms and for times surrounding them.
-Contact Clearwater Window & Door Inc at 727-559-7007 for a consultation or visit us at 2025 Gulf to Bay Blvd, Pinellas County 33765 to take a look at the options we offer.
+If you are ready to install impact resistant windows Pinellas County instead of storm shutter over regular windows, you’re making a wise decision, both during storms and for times surrounding them.
+Contact Clearwater Window & Door Inc at 727-559-7007 for a consultation or visit us at 2025 Gulf to Bay Blvd, Clearwater, FL 33765 to take a look at the options we offer.